jerryrogersjr/FoodTruckProject/README.md

 Lessons learns...well, it took me a lot longer than maybe it should have.
 However, I'm finding that as I had many 'little' challenges, I spent a lot of time learning Java the hard way ;).
-Over the past week, there were some of the topics that didn't quiet set in, but this project forced me to dig deep, work hard, reach out for help, and not only reinforce the materials but help me learn about prioritizing when and what to go down the 'rabbit hole' on...
+Over the past week, there were some topics that didn't quiet set in, but this project forced me to dig deep, work hard, reach out for help, and not only reinforce the materials but help me learn about prioritizing when and what to go down the 'rabbit hole' on...
 Overall, I learned a lot with much more to learn.

-Key take aways was 'passing by value', visibility, inheritance, object initialization, encapsulation, and Never Quit...the answer is a short walk away (or whatever you do to clear your hear).
+Key take aways were 'passing by value', visibility, inheritance, object initialization, encapsulation, and Never Quit...the answer is a short walk away (or whatever you do to clear your head).

 ### Project Requirements